Using your Telecom Gold Phone on the NBN.

 Designing an Interface.

 To make the Gold Phone happy, and keep the line looped, it was clear that a local DC supply was required for the phone, and not the 'line' current.
-And, to dial, this would have to be done by a relay to provide definite loop disconnect pulses.
+And, to dial, this would have to be done by a relay to provide definite loop disconnect pulses, from 0 to full line voltage.
 The end result was a completely successful interface.
 To explain how it works is best done by describing its development.

 Interface allows Gold Phone to work on NBN phone lines.